IBM/microservices-traffic-management-using-istio/README.md

 ## 1. Deploy sample BookInfo application on Kubernetes

 In this part, we will be using the sample BookInfo Application that comes as default with Istio code base.
+As mentioned above, the application that is composed of four microservices, written in different languages for each of its microservices namely Python, Java, Ruby, and Node.js.
+The default application doesn't use a database and all the microservices store their data in the local file system.

 * Deploy the BookInfo Application in your Cluster
 ```bash